 If your trial is about to expire, consider purchasing Azure Government through the Pay-As-You-Go option.
 Scale up or down on the fly and only pay for what you use.
-There are no minimums and it’s easy to cancel anytime.
+There are no minimums and it’s easy to cancel at any time.

 If you have an existing Enterprise Agreement, add Azure Government as an additional service.

-- If you’re already enrolled in one payment option, you can later move to another plan that better suits your needs.
+- If you’re already enrolled on one payment option, you can later move to another plan that better suits your needs.

 Explore the innovative services offered in your region.